openrewrite/rewrite-docs/running-recipes/running-rewrite-on-a-maven-project-without-modifying-the-build.md

 ## Running a recipe without configuration parameters

-If the recipe you're trying to run does not have any configuration parameters, then you can run the recipe by executing a shell command.
+If the recipe you're trying to run does not have any required configuration parameters, then you can run the recipe by executing a shell command.

 {% hint style="success" %}
 Our [recipe documentation](https://docs.openrewrite.org/reference/recipes) includes the specific shell commands to run for any recipe without configuration parameters.
 You may find it easier to copy and run the provided command instead of manually creating it.